A few years back, I didn’t know I’d end up doing what I do today.

-I didn’t know at this point that fear was to be expected when you’re following your passion.
+Back then, I didn’t know that fear was to be expected when finding and following your passion.
 All I knew was that I wanted this more than anything else.

 Progress, But Not Really

-Deep down I knew what my passion was, but I tried to distract myself with what was “safe and secure.”
-I was too afraid to even look in the right direction.
+I knew what made me come alive, but I tried to distract myself with what was “safe.”

-It wasn’t until early 2009 that I started sketching what I might want to write about.
-I bumped into the blogging community, and it drew me in, like a pleasant version of quicksand.
+It wasn’t until early 2009 that I started contemplating what I truly wanted to do.
+I bumped into the blogging community, and it drew me in like a pleasant version of quicksand.

 Then I stopped.

 I didn’t believe I could contribute anything.
-I mean, there were so many great bloggers, and writers out there that clearly were far better than me, so why bother?
+I mean, there were so many great bloggers and writers out there that clearly were better than me, so why bother?

 Overwhelm and Confusion

-At this point I went into a cloud of overwhelm and confusion.
-Once again, I distracted myself by working on other online projects.
+I went into a haze of overwhelm and confusion.
+I distracted myself by working on other online projects.

-I focused on making money, because it felt safe and it made sense.
-I was building websites around topics I enjoyed, so I was happy for a while.
+I focused on making money.
+I built websites around topics I enjoyed, so I was happy for a while.
 I was, at least, moving in the right direction.

-Then at the end of 2009, I started feeling a nudge from deep inside.
-It was like an internal GPS coming online.
+Then at the end of 2009, I felt a sense of urgency.
+It was like my internal GPS came online.

-I had no idea if there was an audience out there waiting for me, but I wasn’t going to let my own fears stop me.
+I had no idea if there was an audience out there waiting for me, but I wasn’t going to let my assumptions stop me.
+Not this time.

 Stepping Into the Clearing